Nystrom Methods in the RKQ Algorithm for Initial-value Problems: Introduction

 In two previous papers we have considered the RK$rv$Q$z$ algorithm for stepwise control of the global error in the numerical solution of an initial-value problem (IVP), using Runge-Kutta methods \cite{prentice 2}\cite {prentice 3}.
 In the current paper, the third in the series, we focus our attention on the use of Nystr\"{o}m methods in this error control algorithm for $n$-dimensional problems of the form

-Note that $\mathbf{f}$ is not dependent on $\mathbf{y}^{\prime }.$ We designate this Nystr\"{o}m-based algorithm RKN$rv$Q$z,$ and we will show in a later section how any\ first-order IVP can be written in the form (\ref {ddy=f}), so that RKN$rv$Q$z$ is, in fact, generally applicable.
+Note that $\mathbf{f}$ is not explicitly dependent on $\mathbf{y}^{\prime }$ (we note that Nystr\"{o}m methods can be used to solve the more general problem $\mathbf{y}^{\prime \prime }\left( x\right) =\mathbf{f}\left( x, \mathbf{y,y}^{\prime }\right) ,$ but that is not our focus here).
+We designate this Nystr\"{o}m-based algorithm RKN$rv$Q$z,$ and we will show in a later section how any\ first-order IVP can be written in the form (\ref {ddy=f}), so that RKN$rv$Q$z$ is, in fact, generally applicable.
 The motivation for considering this modification to RK$rv$Q$z$ is twofold: most physical systems are described by second-order differential equations, and Nystr\"{o}m methods applied to (\ref{ddy=f}) tend to be more efficient than their Runge-Kutta counterparts.